talwrii/robust-syslog-wrap/README.md

 ## Caveats
 Though this app gracefully handles syslog restarts by buffering messages, it does not deal with the wrapped process dying.
 This is left to a supervisor, such as systemd, supervisor, or circus, to monitor and restart the wrapped process if necessary.

+This software is reviewed vibe coding with tweaks.

 ## About me
 I am **@readwithai**.
 I create tools for reading, research and agency sometimes using the markdown editor [Obsidian](https://readwithai.substack.com/p/what-exactly-is-obsidian).